Skip to Content

 Our purpose is to engage with Community Nurses across Scotland, enabling them to be the best that they can be.
 We do this by sharing news about policy developments, innovation within the profession, projects that we have funded, educational resources and conferences we run.

 This engagement happens primarily through our e-newsletter and annual review.
 We will only send you these publications if you have given your express consent – this is our legal basis for processing your information.
-You can decided to stop receiving news from us at any time, either by clicking the unsubscribe link on an e-newsletter, or by emailing comms@qnis.org.uk.
+You can decide to stop receiving news from us at any time, either by clicking the unsubscribe link on an e-newsletter, or by emailing comms@qnis.org.uk.
 We will not share these details with anyone else, or use your subscription consent for any other purpose.
 Our e-newsletter is sent to you by MailChimp.
-You can read their privacy policy here.
+You can read their privacy policy here

 We may sometimes ask for specific pieces of information.
 We will use this information to measure how we engage with different aspects of Community Nursing, and in what part of the country.

 If you apply to us for a project grant, your application details will be kept securely.
 If your application is successful, it will be kept for a period of six years.
-The details of the completed project will be used to assess our impact and to inform future pieces if work, and may be kept indefinitely.
+The details of the completed project will be used to assess our impact and to inform future pieces if work and may be kept indefinitely.
 If you are unsuccessful, the application will be confidentially destroyed after six months.

 Your rights